 Tips for a better nights sleep

-Sleep deprivation is one of the most commonest causes of chronic fatigue which can contribute to physical and mental health issues.
+Sleep deprivation is one of the most commonest causes of chronic fatigue which can contribute to physical and mental health issues and even increases the risk of disease such as dementia and cancer (read 6 ways sleep fights cancer).
 Chronic wakefulness leads to a decay in self esteem, and relationship issue within the family and work place.
 A normal sleep pattern is uncommon after a diagnosis of an illness.
 There are a lot of things to worry about, the diagnosis, the treatment, how you will feel, financial and family issues and it is normal to wake up thinking about them at night.
 This page provides some tips to help you sleep and discusses over the counter medications such as melatonin.

 If sleeplessness is associated with depressive thoughts, particularly waking in the early hours and is persistent it may be worth talking to your GP as this as it may be signs of early depression.
 Apart from this and the other obvious causes of snoring partners, noisy neighbours, restless children, there are also several physical symptoms which disrupt sleep and treatment of these may therefore help:

 - Aches in the joints, pins & needles in figures and toes or other pains

 - Hot flushes (night sweats) or itching

 - Breathlessness when lying flat – heart failure